thainguyentrong/ssod/README.md

 Our training is as follows:

-- Using labeled data to train the Teacher model (and use Focal Loss - in this repository we use Generalized Focal Loss).
-The article calls this step **burn-in**.
+- Using labeled data to train the Teacher model (and use Focal Loss - in this repository we use Generalized Focal Loss)
+- Cloning model into two models and use them as Teacher and Student model.
+-